 What options do I have?

-Depending on exactly where your credit score falls, some traditional lenders may be willing to offer you a home loan.
+Depending on exactly where your credit score falls you have some options, some traditional lenders may be willing to offer you a home loan.
 RocketMortgage works with borrowers with credit scores as low as 580, and its streamlined online application process is much quicker than an FHA approval.
 Some mortgage services don’t directly offer loans but instead, work as a search engine to aggregate financing options that meet the borrower’s income and credit score limitations.
 In addition to traditional lenders or loan research services, there are several homeownership programs designed to help borrowers with credit challenges.

 The FHA, or Federal Housing Administration, is a government agency that helps certain disadvantaged borrowers qualify for home loans through FHA-approved lenders by providing insurance on the loan in case the borrower defaults.
 FHA loans typically require a minimum 500 credit score, and loans for borrowers with scores below 580 require higher down payments and mortgage insurance premiums.